 Ongoing mixed media self-portraiture series—Isolation— was conceived during the COVID-19 lockdown in March 2020.

 This series is for everybody who feels the heaviness of being alone, like their walls are closing in, like they haven’t had real human contact since this began, for everybody who is going through this by themselves.
 I feel like we are all living in our personal fish bowl, trying our hardest to keep the fragile walls of our being from crumbling.
+Alone, together.